3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_04/ruby/intro-to-ruby.md

 This is an extreme example to make the openness and flexibility of Ruby clear.
 But perhaps you can imagine how this could be a powerful tool in the hands of a skilled Rubyist.

-#### readability
+#### Readability

 Ruby is hyper readable the lack of `;`, `()`, `{}`, keywords like `var`, `return`, `function` mean that your semantic naming of methods and variables combined with the semantic nature of the core library methods result in code that feels more like English than a programming language.

 #### Frameworks

-We're going to learn Ruby on Rails at the end of this week.
-It's a application framework for Ruby similar to Express but 10x the size.
+We're going to learn Ruby on Rails early next week.
+It's a application framework for Ruby similar to Express but 10x more robust.

-Ruby has a smaller framework called Sinatra, which syntactically is _very_ similar to Express, which you could easily learn on your own. ß
+Ruby has a smaller framework called Sinatra, which syntactically is _very_ similar to Express, which you could easily learn on your own.

+Find out more about Sinatra [here](https://github.com/sinatra/sinatra).

 ## Methods, Arguments, and blocks